tristanballard/false_discovery_rate/README.md

 The modification to just look regionally at the US and Canada works the same way but the filenames have 'USOnly' in them.
-The modification to use rank-based regression is the same but filenames have 'Rank' in them.
+The modification to use rank-based regression instead of ordinary least squares is the same but filenames have 'Rank' in them.
 The TrendInHumidity.R also computes the rank-based trends.

 'lat' and 'lon' are single vectors of the lat and lon coordinates, used for plotting and defining regions/masks.